JOI - Java Object Inspector

 It is available under the terms and conditions of the

-Common Public License (CPL) !
+Eclipse Public License (EPL) !

 Many development tools have very poor support for introspection of objects